-Now recall that the first stage of development is the functional emotional developmental capacity to be regulated and attend to the world.
+Now recall that the first stage of development is the functional emotional developmental capacity to be regulated and show interest in the world.
 Typical babies develop this within the first three months of life.
-The baby will turn his or her head when hearing the mother’s voice, etc. If the baby is not doing this, there might be a problem.
+The baby will turn his or her head when hearing the mother’s voice, etc. If the baby is not doing this, there might be a sensory challenge.

 Hear Dr. Greenspan on sensory processing

 Every child wants to interact.
-(S)he just might not be able to due to his/her unique biology.
-So we find a way to get into his/her world until we see that gleam in his/her eye and then we do it over and over again.
-The younger the better.
+They just might not be able to due to their unique biology.
+So as soon as we notice this, we find a way to get into their world until we see that gleam in their eye and then we do it over and over again.

 He then coaches the parents to join in what the child is doing and get that gleam in the eye—which will happen if you are joining the child instead of trying to make the child join you.
 This is so important.
 Stop trying to make him or her join you!
 You must join the child!
 This is the developmental approach to supporting a child’s growth and progress.

-For older children this gets much harder, sure.
-And this is where having a sensory integration occupational therapy assessment and occupational therapy comes in.
-The therapist will be able to see what the child’s sensory profile is in order to see what senses might be more over- or under-aroused.
-They will provide activities to work on modulating these senses to help the child attend to the world.
+For older children this can get much harder.
+This is where having a sensory integration occupational therapy assessment comes in.
+The therapist will be able to figure out the child’s sensory profile in order to determine what senses might be more over- or under-aroused.
+They will provide activities to work on modulating these senses while playfully interacting to help the child attend to the world.

-A SENSORY DIET is simply self-regulation work at the first functional emotional developmental capacity that will help your child to feel more at ease.
+A SENSORY DIET is a prescription of sorts of regulation activities at the first functional emotional developmental capacity that you can incorporate into your playful interactions with your child that will help your child to feel more at ease throughout the day.

-All of these tools help us help our children feel at ease so they can attend to the world and only then can we begin to work on higher levels of engagement and interaction.
+All of these tools help us support our children feel at ease so they can attend to the world and so we can guide their developmental progress with more engagement and interaction.
 You have to think about the need for regulation as the need for food or water or sleep.
 If you are hungry, thirsty, or tired, you will find it hard to be attentive to what you are doing.

-For children on the spectrum, their sensory issues will overwhelm them most of each and every day and cause them to use habits that help them stay regulated.
+Children with sensory integration differences may be overwhelmed by sensory input frequently each and every day and cause them to develop adaptive techniques that help them stay regulated.

-Footnote: Last week we also talked about how many children on the spectrum have trouble connecting affect to motor planning.
+Footnote: Last week we also talked about how many children on the spectrum don’t connect affect to motor planning.
 We’ll talk much more about motor planning and sequencing when we delve into individual differences with more specific examples in the coming weeks.